zypA13510/librespeed/doc.md

 > [https://github.com/librespeed/speedtest/](https://github.com/librespeed/speedtest/)

 ## Introduction
-LibreSpeed is a Free and Open Source speedtest that you can host on your server(s), and users can run in their browser.
+LibreSpeed is a Free and Open Source speed test that you can host on your server(s), and users can run in their browser.

 __Features:__
 * Download test